 But the problem with multitasking isn’t just that it’s bad for work productivity, quality and efficiency – it’s that it isn’t even scientifically possible.
 The human brain just isn’t designed to focus one more than one complex task at a time, and every time we context switch, we lose momentum and focus.
 There is an absolute mountain of scientific evidence telling us that multitasking is bad – and though it may initially sound simplistic, single-tasking was designed specifically to counter this harmful habit.

 Single-tasking means doing one task at a time with as little distraction and interruption as possible.
 It’s linked to the idea of doing less to do more – of living and working smarter, spending effort where we get a return, so we don’t needlessly waste it.
 When you get rid of unnecessary noise, you can focus on what’s truly important and accomplish more.
 Rather than continually reacting to real-time alerts and notifications, you’re working and living on your own terms, and at your own pace.
-If you want to do any kind of productive deep work, where you’re working intensely for a long period on one clear goal, you first need to master single-tasking.
+If you want to do any kind of deep work, where you’re working intensely for a long period on one clear goal, you first need to master single-tasking.

 Research tells us that single-tasking is more fulfilling and productive, and less stressful.
 But if you’re someone who habitually works with ten or more tabs open, you might need a bit more encouragement to shut them all down.
 So what are the main benefits of single-tasking?